sdg877/finchcollector/README.md

+Finch Collector
 A Django application that allows users to collect and manage information about different finches.

 Description
 This project was completed as part of a coding bootcamp to practice building full-stack web applications using Django.
 The app provides CRUD functionality for managing a collection of finches, including adding, updating, and deleting finch entries.

 Features
-Add new finch species with details
-View a list of all collected finches
+Add new finch species with details (name, species, description, date observed) View a list of all collected finches
 Update existing finch information
 Delete finch entries